aarron-lee/SimpleDeckyTDP-Desktop/README.md

 - etc

 It also should not be used simultaneously with the SimpleDeckyTDP decky plugin, you should only use one or the other at any given time.

+This is because 2-way communication between the plugin and Desktop app is currently not possible.

 # Installation